R.B.I. Baseball: Gameplay

 RBI Baseball was the first console game of its kind to be licensed by the Major League Baseball Players Association (MLBPA) and used actual MLB player names, unlike other baseball video games of the late 1980s.
-As it was not licensed by Major League Baseball (MLB) itself, it did not use team nicknames or logos.
+As it was not licensed by Major League Baseball (MLB) itself, it did not use team names or logos.
 Instead, the game contained 8 teams listed by only their location: Boston, California, Detroit, Houston, Minnesota, New York, St. Louis, and San Francisco; their real-life, MLB counterparts were the first place teams in each division in 1986 (Boston, California, Houston, New York) and 1987 (Detroit, Minnesota, St. Louis, San Francisco) MLB seasons.
 The game also boasted two All-Star teams, American League and National League; the two featured established veterans such as George Brett, Mike Schmidt, Dale Murphy and Andre Dawson—none of whom appeared on the other eight teams—and up-and-coming players like Mark McGwire, Andrés Galarraga, Kevin Seitzer and José Canseco.

 Each player has different capabilities in the game; hitters vary in ability to make solid contact, to hit the ball with power, and their base running speed.
 Vince Coleman is the fastest player in the game; it is very difficult to catch him stealing second base.
-Pitchers vary in pitching speed, and the amount by which the player can steer the ball left and right during its flight.
+Pitchers vary in pitching speed, and the extent to which the player can steer the ball left and right during its flight.
 Pitchers also have varying stamina; as a pitcher gets tired, the ball slows down and is harder to steer.
 Nolan Ryan and Roger Clemens are two pitchers in the game with the fastest pitches.
 Fernando Valenzuela, without a hard fastball, has tremendous movement in both directions with his pitches.
 Mike Scott has a sharp and deceptive breaking ball.
 The best pitcher is debatable, depending on how they are used by the players.
 There is no evidence that fielding abilities correspond to individual players.

 The abilities of each player do not necessarily correspond with the statistics shown on the screen when the player comes to bat or takes the mound.
-These statistics are generally accurate, with many exceptions (see below).
+These statistics are generally accurate, with many exceptions.
 They do not change during the course of the game or sequence of games.

 A rudimentary box score is displayed during and after the game showing composite statistics for each team.
 A hit batter is credited with a walk, and anyone reaching on an error gets credited for a hit even as the other team is charged with an error.
 Conversely, a batter thrown out while trying for extra bases is not credited with a hit.